Hultan/chessImager/readme.md

 Every new context created automatically loads the settings from the JSON file, so if you need a different order for your next image, then just create a new **context** object and work with that.
-Creating a new context resets the Moves, Annotations and Highlights lists, so it is generally a good idea to create a new context for each new image that you want to generate.
+In fact, creating a new context resets the
+Moves, Annotations and Highlights lists, so it is generally a good idea to create a new context for each new image that you want to generate.

 ## Border renderer
 The border renderer is usually the first renderer.
-It clears the image with the Color specified in the JSON file, and therefore will remove everything else that is rendered so far.
+It clears the image with the Color specified in the JSON file, and therefore will remove everything else that has been rendered so far.

 The settings for the border renderer can be found in the **border** section of the json file.